-- 1) School Risk Assessment Form generic templates are available from the Business Manager. - 2) Specific Health & Safety risk assessment records e.g. COSHH, Manual Handling, Visual Display Screen Equipment, Personal Protective Equipment. - 3) Part of an instruction manual or procedure document, e.g. staff manual - 4) Any other appropriate and approved record.
+- 1) School Risk Assessment Form generic templates are available from the Deputy Head - 2) Specific Health & Safety risk assessment records e.g. COSHH, Manual Handling, Visual Display Screen Equipment, Personal Protective Equipment. - 3) Part of an instruction manual or procedure document, e.g. staff manual - 4) Any other appropriate and approved record.

 The risk assessment will be signed and dated by the person completing the form.
 The findings of the risk assessment will be made known to all staff and students affected by the activity assessed.
-For compliance purposes, the relevant staff member must sign to say they have read the required policies via the Policy Tracker app.
+For compliance purposes, the relevant staff member must sign to say they have read the required policies.

-A copy of all completed risk assessments will be kept within the relevant department or service area and their location made known to all staff within that area, and on the All Staff Team.
+A copy of all completed risk assessments will be kept within the relevant area.